Anotherafael/CustomerSegmentation/README.md

-## Customer Segmentation and Profiling for Retail Store
+# Customer Segmentation and Profiling for Retail Store

-### Abstract
+## Abstract

 The goal of this project is to better analyse and segment a retail store's client base in order to improve customer service and marketing tactics.
-To accomplish these objectives, I worked on a variety of modelling and data analysis activities for this project.
+To accomplish these objectives, I worked on a variety of data analysis and modelling activities for this project.

 Understanding and defining the business challenge was the first step.
 I had to determine the significance of client segmentation for the retail establishment and the ways in which it may improve the targeting of marketing initiatives.
 I was able to comprehend the data, its structure, and the significance of each characteristic by thoroughly examining the dataset.

 To ensure data quality, I cleaned the dataset by removing null and duplicated rows.
 After that, I dropped unnecessary features that did not contribute to the analysis.
 Data preprocessing was then conducted to prepare the data for Exploratory Data Analysis (EDA).
 During the EDA, I explored various aspects of the data, performed feature engineering, and analyzed outliers to identify patterns and insights.

 After completing the EDA, I used K-Means to identify the most pertinent characteristics for the clustering model.
 I implemented feature encoding and scaling to enhance the model's performance.
 To further improve the clustering procedure and minimise dimensionality, Principal Component Analysis (PCA) was employed.

 The K-Means model was built with five clusters using the preprocessed data, and I examined the traits and behaviours of each cluster.
 Lastly, I wrapped up the profiles of the clusters, offering the retail outlet practical advice on how to better customise their marketing plans and customer support initiatives.

+Finally, a loyalty program was developed for the most valuable clients.
+This program aims to boost revenue by implementing strategies such as discounts, exclusive products, and targeted marketing campaigns.
+After defining the program, I projected potential financial outcomes to demonstrate its impact.
+The analysis showed a revenue increase of $114,920.55, representing a 9% growth.

 I thoroughly loved working on this project and was able to show off my proficiency in doing in-depth data analysis and using machine learning approaches to address business challenges.
 I gained new skills and a deeper grasp of client segmentation and profiling from this amazing learning experience.

-### Technologies
+## Technologies

 - Python (Pandas, Numpy, Matplotlib, Seaborn, Scikit-Learn)
 - Jupyter Notebook
 - Preprocessing (Feature Encoding, Feature Scaling, PCA)
 - Machine Learning Clustering (K-Means)
-- Git and GitHub
+- Git

-### 1. EDA
+## 1. EDA

-#### 1.1 Dataset
+### 1.1 Dataset

 We have a total of 28 features, excluding the ID.
 Among them, there are 2 categorical features and 26 numerical features.

 **People:**

 - ID: Customer's unique identifier
 - Year_Birth: Customer's birth year